History of the Social Democratic Party of Germany: Collapse (1932–1933)

 A widely publicized SPD election poster from 1932, with Three Arrows symbol representing resistance against reactionary conservatism, Nazism and Communism, and with the slogan "Against Papen, Hitler, Thälmann."

 On 20 July 1932, the SPD-led Prussian government in Berlin, headed by Otto Braun, was ousted by Franz von Papen, the new Chancellor, by means of a Presidential decree.
-Following the appointment of Adolf Hitler as chancellor on 30 January 1933 by President Hindenburg, the SPD received 18.25% of the votes during the last (at least partially) free elections on 5 March, gaining 120 seats.
+Following the appointment of Adolf Hitler as chancellor on 30 January 1933 by President Hindenburg, the SPD received 18.25% of the votes during the last multi-party elections on 5 March, gaining 120 seats.
 However, the SPD was unable to prevent the ratification of the Enabling Act, which granted extraconstitutional powers to the government.
 The SPD was the only party to vote against the act (the KPD being already outlawed and its deputies were under arrest, dead, or in exile).
 Several of its deputies had been detained by the police under the provisions of the Reichstag Fire Decree, which suspended civil liberties.
 Others suspected that the SPD would be next, and fled into exile.
 However, even if they had all been present, the Act would have still passed, as the 441 votes in favour would have still been more than the required two-thirds majority.

 After the passing of the Enabling Act, dozens of SPD deputies were arrested, and several more fled into exile.
 Most of the leadership settled in Prague.
 Those that remained tried their best to appease the Nazi Party.
 On 19 May, the few SPD deputies who had not been jailed or fled into exile voted in favour of Hitler's foreign policy statement, in which he declared his willingness to renounce all offensive weapons if other countries followed suit.
 They also publicly distanced themselves from their brethren abroad who condemned Hitler's tactics.

 It was to no avail.
 Over the course of the spring, the police confiscated the SPD's buildings, newspapers and property.
 On 21 June 1933, Interior Minister Wilhelm Frick ordered the SPD closed down on the basis of the Reichstag Fire Decree, declaring the party "subversive and inimical to the State."
 All SPD deputies at the state and federal level were stripped of their seats, and all SPD meetings and publications were banned.
 Party members were also blacklisted from public office and the civil service.
 Frick took the line that the SPD members in exile were committing treason from abroad, while those still in Germany were helping them.

 The party was a member of the Labour and Socialist International between 1923 and 1940.